Salesforce (NYSE:CRM), eMoney Make A Powerful Team

 “The first iteration of this partnership is a bidirectional sync of Salesforce’s Financial Services Cloud data and eMoney data,” he said.

-For example, any changes made to a client’s information in the Financial Services Cloud relationship map will automatically show up in the eMoney system, and any changes to a financial plan on eMoney will instantaneously show up in Salesforce’s cloud.
+For example, any changes made to a client’s information in the Financial Services Cloud relationship map will automatically show up in the eMoney system, and any changes to a financial plan on eMoney will instantaneously show up in Salesforce’s Financial Services Cloud.

 AI’s Role In Wealth Management